Transport and General Workers' Union: Structure

-At the time of its creation in 1922, the TGWU was the largest and most ambitious amalgamation brought about within trade unionism.
-Its structure combined regional organisation, based on Districts and Areas, with committee organisation by occupation, based on six broad Trade Groups.
+The Transport and General Workers' Union structure combined regional organisation, based on Districts and Areas, with committee organisation by occupation, based on six broad Trade Groups.
 Trade groups were not closely linked to trades, but were elected by activists.
 Officials of the union were grouped by region, and could be asked to serve each or any trade group.

 Docks Group

-The Docks Group was created in 1922 to represent former members of the following unions:
+The Docks Group was created in 1922 to represent members of the following unions: